 An international gathering will take place at ATD Fourth World’s International Centre in France from 11 – 17 October.
-This gathering is in the context of ATD’s shared leadership and it will bring together more than 80 ATD members from 11 different countries: 40 Activists, 30 Allies, and 15 ATD Volunteer Corps members.
+This gathering is in the context of ATD’s shared leadership and it will bring together more than 80 ATD members from 24 different countries, speaking 13 different languages.

 ATD Fourth World was founded 60 years ago by a group of people who shared the same desire to take action against extreme poverty.
 Since then, the organisation has grown thanks to people from all walks of life who are determined to struggle together against the devastation caused by extreme poverty.
 In keeping with ATD’s vision of shared leadership, the gathering is one of many ways for members to contribute to a larger consideration of the organization’s governance, evolution, and goals.

 Today as in the past, ATD members who chose to work alongside individuals, families, and communities experiencing extreme poverty find that their family and friends see their choice as surprising and sometimes incomprehensible.
 Overcoming poverty is a demanding endeavour.
 It is important for members of ATD Fourth World to find ways to sustain their motivation.
 Taking time for training is key, as is thinking through work activities with others involved in similar projects.
 Equally important is creating spaces for members to talk about their own role in developing ATD’s work as a whole.
 It is also critical to provide Activists and Allies with substantial, long-term support.
 This gathering will make a significant contribution to building an international movement that truly relies on the participation of each and every one of its members in all aspects of the organization.